Old English: Phonology

 The above system is largely similar to that of Modern English, except that [ç, x, ɣ, l̥, n̥, r̥] (and [ʍ] for most speakers) have generally been lost, while the voiced affricate and fricatives (now also including /ʒ/) have become independent phonemes, as has /ŋ/.

 The open back rounded vowel [ɒ] was an allophone of short /ɑ/ which occurred in stressed syllables before nasal consonants (/m/ and /n/).
-It was variously spelled either ⟨a⟩ or ⟨o⟩.
+It was variously spelt either ⟨a⟩ or ⟨o⟩.

-The Anglian dialects also had the mid front rounded vowel /ø(ː)/, spelled ⟨œ⟩, which had emerged from i-umlaut of /o(ː)/.
+The Anglian dialects also had the mid front rounded vowel /ø(ː)/, spelled ⟨oe⟩, which had emerged from i-umlaut of /o(ː)/.
 In West Saxon and Kentish, it had already merged with /e(ː)/ before the first written prose.

 Other dialects had different systems of diphthongs.
 For example, the Northumbrian dialect retained /i(ː)o̯/, which had merged with /e(ː)o̯/ in West Saxon.

-For more on dialectal differences, see Phonological history of Old English (dialects).

 Sound changes

 Some of the principal sound changes occurring in the pre-history and history of Old English were the following: